The MPA Inventory

 MPA Inventory Data

-The MPA Inventory is published annually in various formats to meet a wide range of user needs.
-The MPA Inventory can be accessed via:
+The MPA Inventory is published in various formats to meet a wide range of user needs:

 Analyzing the Inventory

-The MPA Inventory can be used to calculate marine protected area statistics to support a wide range of research and policy interests, as illustrated in the following:
+The MPA Inventory is the primary source for MPA data used for reporting on global targets and communicating coverage of U.S. MPAs.
+Analysis of the Inventory can support a wide range of research and policy interests, as illustrated in the following: